LaunchCodeEducation/lchs/src/chapters/html/semantic-html.rst

 Screen readers are tools that verbally describe the content on a page.
 They also describe the HTML tags surrounding the content.
-With semantic HTML, we can make our webpages accessible to all users.
+With semantic HTML, we can make our webpages accessible to all people, including those who use screen readers.

 For example, the ``div`` and ``span`` elements organize content on the page, but they do not provide any information about the content itself.
 If we use